ValuJet Airlines: Destinations

-ValuJet's main hub was in Atlanta, and their focus cities were Orlando, Philadelphia, Boston, Miami, and Washington Dulles.
+ValuJet's main hub was in Atlanta and their focus cities were Orlando, Philadelphia, Boston, Miami, and Washington Dulles.
 Before the crash of Flight 592, ValuJet operated to 22 cities in the U.S. and one in Canada.
 Most people chose ValuJet for their low fares, such as $39 tickets for a flight from Atlanta to Jacksonville.

 Accidents and incidents

 Flight 597

-On June 8, 1995, a DC-9-32, was forced to abort its takeoff from Hartsfield Jackson Atlanta International Airport after a catastrophic engine failure which was caused by rusted engine components.
-ValuJet was aware of the problem, but did not have the budget to fix it and allowed the aircraft to keep flying.
+On June 8, 1995, a DC-9-32, aborted its takeoff from Hartsfield–Jackson Atlanta International Airport after a catastrophic engine failure caused by a stress crack in a compressor blade that occurred when the blade was made.
 Shrapnel from the right engine penetrated the fuselage and the right engine main fuel line, and a cabin fire erupted.
 The airplane was stopped on the runway, and captain Greg Straessle, 45, ordered an evacuation of the airplane.
 The plane was on a scheduled flight to Miami International Airport.

-The subsequent fire destroyed the aircraft.
+The resulting fire destroyed the aircraft.
 Among the five crew members, one flight attendant received serious puncture wounds from shrapnel and thermal injuries, and another flight attendant received minor injuries.
 Of the 57 passengers on board, five suffered minor injuries.
 The National Transportation Safety Board (NTSB) determined that the engine failure was caused by a detectable crack in a compressor disk, on which a maintenance contractor had failed to perform a proper inspection and had kept poor records.
 The incident resulted in the NTSB issuing an advisory recommending improvements to maintenance rules throughout the industry.